martbetz/martbetz.github.io/_posts/2023-01-27-wheres-boggy.md

 layout: post
 ---

-boggys.co.uk is no more; the site was host to a plethora of user manuals and repair guides for numerous vintage Kiron lenses — _amongst a great many other such wonderful things!_ — all made readily available as a curated public resource.
+boggys.co.uk is sadly no more; the site was host to a plethora of user manuals and repair guides for numerous vintage Kiron lenses — _amongst a great many other such wonderful things!_ — all made readily available as a curated public resource.

 <!--I've never spoken with boggy; I always meant to reach out, if only to say 'thank you' for all the hard work and generosity, but — much to my shameful regret — I never got around it (and I make no excuses for my shear lack of oversight).-->